-If you’ve decided to use Apple as a business phone of choice (iPhones and iPad), then you’re part of a growing trend.
+If you’ve decided to use Apple as a business phone of choice (iPhones and iPad), then you’re certainly not alone.

-Apple business has been designed to help employees collaborate together in innovative new ways.
+Apple for Business (Apple at Work) has been designed to help employees collaborate together in innovative new ways.
 It helps teams work together through industry-changing apps, to develop, build and grow the productivity and success of a business.

 Whether you run a plumbing company or a gas and heating engineering division, field service company or manage field engineers, electricians or technicians,there are plenty of ways that you can take advantage of Apple in order to centrally manage your engineer’s iPhones and increase your successes.

 1. Make sure all users set up passcodes

 The Apple phone you use for business, or another device for that matter, will contain confidential and other sensitive data about both your company and your customers.
 This is especially true for engineers, plumbers, technicians, field service workers and other employees who communicate with customers.

 It’s crucial to protect customer information by ensuring that all your engineers and office staff set up passcodes for their iPhones or tablets.
 Make this a requirement as soon as they acquire the device and remind them to update their passcodes regularly.

 The built-in GPS in Apple phones and other devices (iPhones, iPads) helps you track engineers who are out in the field.
 This is important for quick and efficient coordination and collaboration.